pranshu267/Kidney-Disease-101803102/README.md

 # Kidney-Disease-101803102

-This web app is used to predict if a person is suffering from chronic kidney diseases and recommends if the person should the doctor or not.
+This web app is used to predict if a person is suffering from chronic kidney diseases and recommends if the person should visit the doctor or not.

 # Link to the deployed model